San Jose State University: Establishment

-After a private normal school closed in San Francisco after only one year, politicians John Swett and Henry B. Janes sought to establish a normal school for San Francisco's public school system, and approached George W. Minns to be the principal for the nascent institution The normal school began operations in 1857 and became known as the Minns Evening Normal School.
-Classes were only held once a week, and only graduated 54 female students across its existence, however the program proved to be enough of a success for increased funding to be approved.
+After a private normal school closed in San Francisco after only one year, politicians John Swett and Henry B. Janes sought to establish a normal school for San Francisco's public school system, and approached George W. Minns to be the principal for the nascent institution.
+The normal school began operations in 1857 and became known as the Minns Evening Normal School.
+Classes were only held once a week, and only graduated 54 female students across its existence, but the program proved to be enough of a success for increased funding to be approved.

-In 1861, after the continued success of the Evening School, a committee was formed to create a report on the merits of fully funding a state normal school and presented its report to the California State Legislator in January 1862.
+In 1861, after the continued success of the Evening School, a committee was formed to create a report on the merits of fully funding a state normal school and presented its report to the California State Legislature in January 1862.
 On May 2, 1862, the California State Senate elected to fund a state normal school and to appoint a board of trustees.
 The California State Normal School was then opened on July 21, 1862.

 Despite continued success, with increasing enrollment and funding, the California State Normal School quickly began to hold contention with the San Francisco Board of Education, which poached students and withheld sufficient school facilities.
 Because of these issues, the Normal School moved sites six times while in San Francisco, citing noise complaints, sanitary concerns, and lack of access to proper facilities and materials.

 In 1868, more serious talks of finding a permanent location for the Normal School began, with a general consensus that the school needed to cut ties with the San Francisco Board of Education and move out of San Francisco.
-After it became public that the Normal School was looking to move for a permanent location, several cities put in bids to home the school, however after the San Jose Railroad Company paid to have the entire student and faculty body tour the city and potential locations for the school, San Jose became the preferred site.
+After it became public that the Normal School was looking to move for a permanent location, several cities put in bids to home the school, but after the San Jose Railroad Company paid to have the entire student and faculty body tour the city and potential locations for the school, San Jose became the preferred site.
 The school moved to San Jose in 1871 and was given Washington Square Park at S. 4th and San Carlos Streets, where the campus remains to this day.